Shuffle/Shuffle-docs/docs/creators.md

 - [Building Workflows](/docs/workflows#workflow_basics)
 - [Building Apps](/docs/apps#workflow_basics)

-### Correct information
+## Correct information
 It's important that content shared through Shuffle has sufficient information, as to help other users find what they're looking for.
 The search engine is always the starting point, and it's up to you to discoverable.

 ![image](https://user-images.githubusercontent.com/5719530/187629553-bbc97b43-8d61-44f2-ab73-cbe8ad6a0ad4.png)

-### Workflow Release
+## Workflow Release
 [![Publishing Workflows and New Workflow Types](https://user-images.githubusercontent.com/5719530/187566365-ebc054bc-393b-439f-9649-76df707c581b.png)](https://www.loom.com/embed/4f9ee793e4fd4c9fbdc040d37d0309a4)

 After [releasing a workflow](https://github.com/Shuffle/Shuffle-docs/blob/8e4e7bbe2ce5a4ee86c8aed9e7c80a9d9ab9cd17/handbook/engineering/workflow_release_process.md), this happens:

 1. We send a notification to Shuffle's team to verify the Workflow
-2. We release sensitive content that maybe shouldn't be there, or any "test" nodes.
+2. We remove sensitive content that maybe shouldn't be there, or any "test" nodes.
 3. Your Creator user gets assigned as the owner of the Workflow.
 This means you can edit the workflow.
 You can find your creator user [on the creator pages](https://shuffler.io/creators).
 From here, you can find the Workflow in the "Workflows" tab, or you can search for it in the search engine.

 ![image](https://user-images.githubusercontent.com/5719530/187559714-1b0f5b8c-95ce-490b-bc7e-d95a9bac3bab.png)